 \section{Abstract}

-In this article, we analyze the generalized forward-reflected-backward (GFRB) method, which is an extension of the forward-reflected-backward (FRB) method due to Malitsky and Tam, for solving monotone inclusion problems in real Hilbert spaces.
-In particular, we study GFRB with an increasing step-size update that does not require prior knowledge of the Lipschitz constant to run the algorithm.
-In this sequel, we propose an extended version of the primal-dual twice-reflected algorithm (PDTR), which can be derived from GFRB when some metrics are chosen appropriately.
-Furthermore, for a particular example, we prove that the rate of convergence of GFRB is tight to FRB, and in another example, we improve the rate of convergence of GFRB compared to existing algorithms by choosing proper initial parameters.
+We study the generalized forward–reflected–backward (GFRB) method, an extension of the forward–reflected–backward (FRB) scheme due to Malitsky and Tam, for solving monotone inclusion problems in real Hilbert spaces.
+We first analyze GFRB equipped with a non-decreasing step-size rule that does not require prior knowledge of the Lipschitz constant of the operator involved.
+We then present two illustrative examples: in the first, we show that the convergence rate of GFRB is bounded from below by that of FRB, and in the second, we obtain an improved convergence rate for GFRB via an appropriate choice of initial parameters.
+In the sequel, we propose an extended primal–dual twice-reflected (PDTR) algorithm and show that it can be recovered from GFRB under suitable metric selections.
 Finally, we validate the proposed approach on several state-of-the-art problems and demonstrate better numerical performance compared to the existing ones.

 {\bfseries Keywords:} Monotone Inclusion Problems $\cdot$ Forward-Reflected-Backward Method $\cdot$ Operator Splitting $\cdot$ Rate of Convergence $\cdot$ Primal-Dual Algorithms

 {\bf MSC 2020:} 47J25, 47H05, 49M29, 65J15, 90C25.